ahmed100553/MazeSolvingDQN/README.md

 ```bash
 python [dqn_main.py]
 ```
-GitHub Copilot
-Sure!
-Here is a README.md file for your project:

 This script will train the agent over a specified number of episodes and plot the rewards and losses after training.